walk1ng/scratch-go/k8s-clients-examples/README.md

 2. Generate clientset/informers/listers for the CRD
 ## /democlient
 3. Demo usage of typed client
-4. Demo usage of untyped client
+4. Demo usage of dynamic client